 As a member of the Sikh community (check out my video on the correct pronunciation of Sikh and Sikhism here), I have found this moment to be particularly challenging because of how so much of the imagery parallels photos from the Sikh genocide in the 1980s and is a reminder of faith-based persecution.
 And I know there is a collective experience in this moment of grief and trauma, given all that’s been said and shared by the Sikh diaspora around the world.

-As someone who teaches equity, diversity and inclusion (EDI), I often speak about the importance of allyship, and I’ve been reflecting on how it would be difficult to be an ally to your Sikh — and Indian — colleagues in this moment if you haven’t heard much about what’s happening in India or you don’t know a lot about Sikhism or the Sikh genocide.
+As someone who teaches diversity, equity and inclusion (DEI), I often speak about the importance of allyship, and I’ve been reflecting on how it would be difficult to be an ally to your Sikh — and Indian — colleagues in this moment if you haven’t heard much about what’s happening in India or you don’t know a lot about Sikhism or the Sikh genocide.
 And this is on top of the extensive biases that Sikh professionals experience in the workplace, given our unique visibility and differences.

 So in the context of wanting to interrupt workplace biases about Sikhs and to cultivate heightened experiences of belonging and inclusion for Sikh professionals, I wanted to share some suggestions on how to be a better ally to your Sikh colleagues and friends.

 1. Learn About Sikhism and the Sikh Experience

 One of the most important actions to undertake in order to serve as an ally is to better understand people’s lived experiences with their cultural identities.
 When we have increased understanding of people’s lives, it helps us to better understand the inequities they experience, the biases they are confronted by and when to step up as an ally by, for example, checking in on someone when they may be having a hard time — like in this moment for Sikhs.